mwien/mwien.github.io/about.md

 Best Student Paper Award at UAI 2021
 Best Student Paper Award at UAI 2022
 Top Reviewer at UAI 2022
+AI Newcomer 2023 (awarded by the German Informatics Society)

 ### Invited Talks
 13.04.2022 Presentation on 'Algorithms for Causal Inference' at the Darmstädter Ontologenkreis